freeverseio/laos-apis-v2/laos-indexer-api/README.md

-# LAOS Indexer API
+# LAOS Bridgeless Minting Indexer API

 ## Overview

-The **LAOS Indexer API** is a GraphQL service that allows querying assets indexed on **EVM-compatible chains** like Ethereum and Polygon, as well as their sibling collections on the LAOS Network.
-This API enables efficient retrieval of asset-related data, ensuring seamless integration with dApps and blockchain-based applications.
+The **LAOS Bridgeless Minting API** is a GraphQL service that returns all required information regarding Bridgelessly Minted assets, by conveniently fusing information from all underlying indexers (LAOS plus multiple EVM ownership chains, like Ethereum and Polygon).
+For example, it provides a user's inventory by checking mints (and evolves) on LAOS and transfers on the ownership chains.

 Please refer to the [LAOS Indexer Bridgeless Minting README](../bridgeless-minting-indexer.md) for further context.